 Turtle Bay is a bit livelier at night and attracts younger professionals.
 It’s also home to The United Nations.
 Grand Central Terminal is not only a transportation hub, but also a destination in its own right for its truly grand architecture and its many shops and restaurants.
 Along the avenues are modern high-rises, and on the side streets are pristine brownstones and walk-ups.
 By the river, the neo-gothic architecture of the large apartment complex Tudor City is uncommonly beautiful.

 At the southern section of Midtown East, the more affordable pricing in the mix of charming brownstones and post war high-rises of Murray Hill makes it a popular choice for recent college graduates.
-The nightlife here is flourishing in the bars along 2nd and 3rd Avenues.
+The nightlife here is flourishing in the cocktail bars along 2nd and 3rd Avenues.
 A plethora of Indian restaurants in the east 20s has earned that area the nickname Curry Hill.

 It can be a bit of a walk to a subway station from the areas closer to the river.
 Eventually, the under construction 2nd Ave subway line will resolve this inconvenience.

 Sorry we are experiencing system issues.
 Please try again.